Iskandar Airport: Facilities and development

 The airport covers a total area of 3,000.6 hectares, although only 200 hectares are currently utilized; the rest remains forested land.
 The passenger terminal spans 3,500 square meters and is designed in the traditional Kotawaringin Malay architectural style.
+The passenger terminal is equipped with a range of facilities, including check-in counters, boarding gates, baggage claim areas, a children’s playground, restaurants, prayer rooms, and souvenir shops.
 A separate cargo terminal occupies an area of 516 square meters.
 The runway measures 2,120 by 45 meters (6,955 ft × 148 ft), allowing it to accommodate narrow-body aircraft such as the Airbus A320 and Boeing 737.
 The airport also features two taxiways, each measuring 87 by 23 meters, and an apron measuring 300 by 77.5 meters, capable of handling multiple narrow-body aircraft simultaneously.

 To accommodate the growing number of passengers and tourists traveling to the Tanjung Puting National Park, plans are underway for the development of the airport.
-Future plans include extending the runway to 2,500 meters to accommodate larger aircraft and enhance the airport's cargo capacity.
+Future plans include extending the runway to 2,500 meters to accommodate larger aircraft and enhance the airport’s cargo capacity, with the potential for a further extension to 4,000 meters in the future to accommodate wide-body aircraft.
+However, the runway expansion is subject to funding from the central government and approval from the Indonesian Air Force, which owns the land.
 Furthermore, a new passenger terminal is being planned, with funding allocated by the central government.
-Construction of the terminal is anticipated to begin in 2025.
+Construction of the terminal was originally anticipated to begin in 2025, but the project had yet to commence as of 2026.